Annoraaq/grid-engine/docs/examples/8-directions-isometric.markdown

 # Basic Player Movement

-**Press the arrow keys to move.** This is a basic demo of isometric maps with 8 direction.
-Only four directions are supported yet.
+**Press the arrow keys to move.** This is a basic demo of isometric maps with 8 directions.

 <div id="game"></div>